nlenkowski/blujay/README.md

 ## Grunt

-We use [Grunt](http://gruntjs.com/) for automating common deployment tasks.
+We use [Grunt](http://gruntjs.com/) for automating development and deployment tasks.
 Our build process consists of the following:

 - Watch sass, js and theme files for changes
 - Compile, autoprefix and minify /sass/main.scss into /css/main.min.css with [libSass](https://github.com/sindresorhus/grunt-sass)